1Password/scim-examples/aws-ecsfargate-terraform/README.md

 terraform plan -out=./op-scim.plan
 ```

-You will now be asked to validate your configuration.
-Once you are sure it is correct, run the following:
+You'll be asked to validate your configuration.
+Check it to make sure it's correct, then run the following to deploy the SCIM bridge:

 ```bash
 terraform apply ./op-scim.plan
 ```

-After a few minutes and the DNS update has had time to take effect, go to the SCIM Bridge URL you set, and you should be able to enter your bearer token to verify that your SCIM bridge is up and running.
+After a few minutes, and once the DNS has updated, go to the SCIM Bridge URL you set.
+You should be able to enter your bearer token to verify that your SCIM bridge is up and running.

-## Complete setup
+## Step 3: Connect your identity provider

-Connect to your Identity Provider following [the remainder of our setup guide](https://support.1password.com/scim/#step-2-deploy-the-scim-bridge).
+To finish setting up automated user provisioning, [connect your identity provider to the SCIM bridge](https://support.1password.com/scim/#step-3-connect-your-identity-provider).

-## Updating
+---

-The process for updating your infrastructure involes a few key steps.
-Lucky for us most of the heavy lifting is done by the `terraform` CLI.
+## Update the bridge

-The update steps are generally as follows:
+To update the SCIM bridge:

-1. Update any variables and task definitions as necessary
+1. Update any variables and task definitions.
-2. Create a plan for Terraform to apply
+2. Create a plan for Terraform to apply.
-3. Apply the new plan to your infrastrucure
+3. Apply the new plan to your infrastructure.

-Note that the `terraform` CLI will output the details of the plan in addition to saving it to an output file (`./op-scim.plan`).
+The `terraform` CLI will output the details of the plan in addition to saving it to an output file (`./op-scim.plan`).
 The plan will contain the steps necessary to bring your deployment in line with the latest configuration depending on the changes that are detected.
 Feel free to inspect the output to get a better idea of the steps that will be taken.

-Below we go into detail about some common reasons that you would want to update your infrastructure.
+Below you can learn about some common reasons you may want to update your infrastructure.

-### Updating to the latest tag version
+### Update to the latest tag version

 To update your deployment to the latest version, edit the `task-definitions/scim.json` file and edit the following line: